Table of contents

 Why should you write a recognition letter?

-Writing a recognition letter is important for several key reasons:
+Writing a recognition letter is important for several key reasons, and these statistics back it up:

 How do you write an employee recognition letter?